Learn how to turn your Surface on, shut it down, restart and wake it, and put it into different power saving states.

 - Press the Windows logo key +L.

-- Go to Start , select your account picture, and select Lock.
+- Select Start , select your account picture, then select Lock.